 And we even managed to get a subsided rate and waiver of registration fee when we took our infant to KKH’s 24 hour clinic to test for jaundice on a Sunday (the polyclinic was closed).

 Take note that as a subsidised patient, you cannot choose a regular doctor, but will be shuttled around from one doctor to another (which was perfectly fine for me since I felt the doctors were just an official mouthpiece for the nurses’ and sonagraphers’ reports).
 And it’s a way of getting second, third and fourth opinions from various doctors too!

 Another tip to save money and time is to ensure you always have a scan or test done before you see the doctor, because without the scan or test results, your visit to the doctor will be 5 minutes of him asking you how you feel or if you have any questions.
 Why would you wait 3 hours to simply tell him you’re feeling fine?

-Try the subsidised route first, and if you feel you want to upgrade to choose your own doctor (considered the private route), you can always do so later, but you may have to return the subsidies you enjoyed from your previous prenatal checkups (please double check with the hospital or MOH for advice).
+Try the subsidised route first, and if you feel you want to upgrade to a private hospital, you can always do so later, but you may have to return the subsidies you enjoyed from your previous prenatal checkups.

 If you are really adventurous, you can try delivering your baby in Malaysia.
 You can use Medisave to pay for delivery expenses in certain Malaysian hospitals, provided you have a referral letter from the Singapore referral centre (HMI Balestier or Parkway East Hospital).
 You cannot use Medisave for the prenatal costs as they are considered outpatient costs.